 Odor Reducing Tips When Making Marijuana Butter

-If you like to make small batches of marijuana oil, consider investing in the Ardent Lift Decarboxylator.
-Not only does it take all the guesswork out of decarboxylation, you can actually make small batched of infusions right in the Lift.
+If you like to make small batches of marijuana oil, consider investing in the Ardent Lift Decarboxylator picture below) or its big brother the FX.
+Not only do these special cannabis cooking gadgets take all the guesswork out of decarboxylation, you can actually make small batches of infusions right in them.
 Learn more and watch the video demonstration at this link.

 And as of 2020 Ardent came out with the Nova's big brother the FX, which is capable of infusing much larger batches than their original Nova, so if you like to make larger batches you will want the FX, if you make small amounts of butter at once, either one will do.

 What To Do with the Leftover Plant Material After Infusing?